 Nursing Continuing Professional Development

 i3 Health is accredited with distinction as a provider of nursing continuing professionnal development by the American Nurses Credentialing Center's Commission on Accreditation.

 A maximum of 1.0 contact hour may be earned by learners who successfully complete this continuing nursing education activity.
 This activity has been approved for 0.9 contact hours of pharmacotherapy credit for Advanced Practice Registered Nurses.

 Provider approved by the California Board of Registered Nursing, Provider Number 15824, for 1.0 contact hour.

 Continuing Pharmacy Education

-St. John Fisher College Wegmans School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
+St. John Fisher University Wegmans School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 UAN 0584-9999-21-017-H01-P is eligible for 1.0 ACPE CE hours.

 The program content has been reviewed by the Oncology Nursing Certification Corporation (ONCC) and is acceptable for recertification points.

 ONCC review is only for designating content to be used for recertification points and is not for CNE accreditation.
 CNE programs must be formally approved for contact hours by an acceptable accreditor/approver of nursing CE to be used for recertification by ONCC.
 If the CNE provider fails to obtain formal approval to award contact hours by an acceptable accrediting/approval body, no information related to ONCC recertification may be used in relation to the program.

 OCN®, CPHON®, CBCN®, AOCNP®, AOCNS®, and BMTCN® renewal candidates may apply 1 ILNA point toward: